Willie Stevenson: Tranmere Rovers

-He joined Third Division Tranmere Rovers where he made 27 appearances.
+Stevenson joined Third Division Tranmere Rovers where he made 27 appearances.

 Later career

 In 1974, he joined the Vancouver Whitecaps in the newly formed North American Soccer League (NASL).
 He played in Vancouver for one season.

-He then played for Limerick before returning to the UK to play for non-league Macclesfield Town.
+Stevenson then played for Limerick before returning to the UK to play for non-league Macclesfield Town.
 He also spent a short time in South Africa playing for Hellenic.

 After football

-He spent time as a publican and then ran a contract cleaning company in Macclesfield where he lived.
+Stevenson spent time as a publican and then ran a contract cleaning company in Macclesfield.

+Stevenson died on 27 May 2025, at the age of 85.